Skip to main content

 Treatment often consists of medication and psychological support.
 It's about finding balance and stability in everyday life.

-Medicine and therapy
+Medication and therapy

 What is it like to live with bipolar disorder?